 To pre-register or for questions, call Barbara Shinn at 609-410-2608.

-The 2018 Burlington County Farm Fair Queen Pageant will be held in the North Show Tent on Wednesday, July 18, 2018 at 9:00pm.
+The 2019 Burlington County Farm Fair Queen Contest will be held in the North Show Tent at 9:00pm on Wednesday, July 17, 2019.

 - Must have completed her sophomore, junior or senior year in high school, or must have completed same home school level requirements.

 - Must live or work on a farm or farm market or be a member of one or more of the following::

 - Preservation of Agriculture in Burlington County club or organization

 - Ecology or land preservation club or organization

 - Essay and Application

 - Two photographs for use in publicity before the fair.
 The photo must be a headshot photo.